emisaal/game-connect/README.md

 - **Game Trading**: GameConnect allows users to trade their video games, giving gamers the opportunity to exchange games with others in the community.

-- **Exclusive Articles**: In addition to game trading, GameConnect provides access to exclusive articles.
+- **Exclusive Articles**: In addition to game trading, GameConnect provides access to exclusive articles for logged in users.
 Gamers can stay updated on the latest gaming news, reviews, tipe and insights right on the platform.

 - **Game and Article Listings**: Users can explore a comprehensive list of available games and articles, making it easy to discover new titles and content.